 COVID-19 coronavirus: what to do if you need to see a GP or get medication

-At this stage in the coronavirus pandemic, we should all be aiming to distance ourselves from other people as much as possible.
-But many people still require medications or need to get medical support for something other than COVID-19.
+Whilst we're all staying at home as much as possible during the pandemic, we still need to fulfil our basic needs.
+Many people still require medications or need to get medical support for something other than COVID-19.

 Seeing your GP

-Do not attend your GP surgery, pharmacy or hospital if you think you might have coronavirus.
-You should self-isolate and use the Patient coronavirus checker tool to find out what to do next if you experience signs of fever or a new cough.
+Do not attend your GP surgery, pharmacy or hospital if you think you might have COVID-19.
+You should self-isolate and book a test online.
+You can use the NHS 111 online tool to find out what to do next.

 If you have a GP appointment booked, keep an eye out for communications from your surgery.
-Many surgeries have closed for face-to-face appointments and are switching to digital or telephone appointments.
+Surgeries have switched to digital or telephone appointments, and will only carry out face-to-face appointments where necessary after a telephone appointment.
 This is to minimise the risk to vulnerable patients and clinicians if people carrying the virus go to the practice.

-EMIS have provided free access to video appointments to all EMIS-run GP practices in England for the coming months.
+Many practices moved rapidly at the start of the pandemic to set up video-conferencing facilities.
 This means that an increasing number of appointments with doctors and nurses will be carried out at a distance.
 Some surgeries are restricting video appointments to those who have already been assessed over the phone.

 On the phone